 Prior to the due date for bids, the agency may hold site visits and/or pre-bid conferences.
 These provide an opportunity for bidders to ask questions and obtain a better understanding of what is needed and what might be offered.
 For agencies, these events are an opportunity to explain in detail what is being sought or highlight unique or specific requirements of the solicitation or the work environment.
 For example, a site visit may be useful in a procurement for janitorial services so potential bidders can know exactly what the equipment and/or facility looks like, whether there is access for vehicles, what the security procedures are, and other factors.

-Pre-bid conferences are an opportunity for prime vendors to meet subcontractors, including MWBE and SDVOB vendors.
+Pre-bid conferences are an opportunity for prime vendors to meet subcontractors, including M/WBE and SDVOB vendors.
 Consider hosting a meet and greet for primes and subcontractors connected with a pre-bid conference for large contracts or projects.

 Pre-bid conferences can be conducted via a conference call, in-person, or as a combination of both.
 The agency must document who attended, the questions raised, the location, time, and other salient information.